SergeyKrasnolobov/MasonryJS/README.md

 # Masonry

-A lightweight library for creating cascadind grid layot
+A lightweight library for creating cascadind grid layout

 ## Initialize
 In js file